 If you have to visit on a weekend, go in the morning.
 Again, it's noticeably quieter before lunch.
 Many, MANY tours from all over the world visit Winchester market, so the earlier you can get there, the better.

 If you want to enjoy the atmosphere, meet friends for drinks and feel festive, the evening on a Thursday- Saturday is a great time to visit.
-Just don't expect much seating while you drink!!
+Just don't expect much seating while you drink and use our expert tips to enjoy one of the best Christmas markets in Europe.

 Head to Winchester Cathedral.
 You'll find the entrance (and probably queue!) near the main Cathedral doors.
 You don't go inside the Cathedral, but down the path next to it.
 Don't worry if you're confused- it's well signposted and there are lots of people around to help direct you.